Exact and Approximate Conformal Inference for Multi-Output Regression: Approximate Conformal Inference for Multi-Output Regression

-To go beyond linear structures, we can use approximate homotopy approaches which, given an optimization tolerance, provide a discretization of all the values that $y_{n+1}$ can take.
+As noted earlier, computation of the conformal prediction sets requires model re-fitting for any candidate value to replace the true $y_{n+1}$ value.
+Current efficient approaches to exact computation, limited to dimension one, are restricted to models that are piecewise-linear; this structure allows to track changes in the conformity function.
+We have extended these approaches to higher dimensions in the previous section.
+To go beyond linear structures, we can use approximate homotopy approaches as in \citep{ndiaye2019computing} which, given an optimization tolerance, provide a discretization of all the values that $y_{n+1}$ can take.
 However, these approaches are also limited in dimension one and have an exponential complexity in the dimension of $y_{n+1}$.
 Convexity assumptions are also required, which, unfortunately, are not verified for more complex prediction models. \looseness=-1

-In this section, we extend the approximations of conformal prediction in multiple dimensions by computing boundaries directly.
-Unlike the one-dimensional case where the boundary is simply two points, in multiple dimensions the boundary is often continuous and so uncountable, which makes finite-time computations quite impossible.
-To get around this difficulty, the main idea here is very simple.
-We will first fix a finite set of search directions on which we will estimate the intersection points between the boundary of the conformal prediction set and the chosen direction.
-Then, we use the points on the boundary as a data base to fit a convex set, \eg an ellipse or the convex hull, passing through these points.
-More formally, we want to estimate (efficiently) the set described in \Cref{eqn:conf-pi}.
+We extend the approximations of conformal prediction in multiple dimensions by computing conformal prediction set boundaries directly.
+Unlike the one-dimensional case where the boundary is often two points, in multiple dimensions the boundary is continuous and, thus, uncountable, which makes finite-time computation impossible.
+To get around this difficulty, we will first fix a finite set of search directions; we will estimate the intersection points between the boundary of the conformal prediction set and the chosen direction.
+Then, we use the points on the boundary as a data base to fit a convex approximation, \eg an ellipse or the convex hull, passing through these points.
+This estimates the set described in \Cref{eqn:conf-pi} and is formally described below. \looseness=-1

-\paragraph{Assumptions.} We suppose that the conformal prediction set is star shaped \ie it exists a point $z_0$ such that any other conformal point $z$ can be connected to $z_0$ with a line segment entirely drawn in $\Gamma^{(\alpha)}(x_{n+1})$.
+\begin{assum}We suppose that the conformal prediction set is \textit{star-shaped} \ie there exists a point $z_0$ such that any other point $z$ within $\Gamma^{(\alpha)}(x_{n+1})$ can be connected to $z_0$ with a line segment. \end{assum}

-Note that a star shaped set can be non-convex so that we can still approximate complex conformal sets.
-We provide some illustration in \Cref{fig:root-1}.